Arkansas to require face masks to combat coronavirus surge

 Hutchinson previously encouraged people to wear masks and allowed cities to pass ordinances requiring their use, but he stopped short of requiring them statewide.
 He’s the latest Republican governor to relent on the mask issue in the face of a surge in COVID-19 cases.
 Alabama's governor issued a similar mask mandate on Wednesday.

-Arkansas' coronavirus cases have dramatically risen since May, when the state began allowing businesses that had closed because of the pandemic to reopen despite warnings from national health officials about the risks of doing so too soon.
-Arkansas was one of a handful of states that did not issue a broader stay-at-home order that kept most businesses closed.
+Arkansas' coronavirus cases have dramatically risen since May, when the state began allowing businesses that had closed because of the pandemic to reopen despite warnings from federal health officials about the risks of doing so too soon.
+Arkansas was one of a handful of states that did not issue a broad stay-at-home order to keep most businesses closed.

+Hutchinson announced the order as the state reported one of its biggest single-day increases in confirmed COVID-19 cases.
+The Health Department on Thursday added 817 new confirmed cases to the state's overall tally 31,114 since the pandemic started.
+It also raised the state's death toll by six, to 341, and added 12 more patients to the number of people currently hospitalized with the disease, for a total of 470.

+The order includes several exemptions, including people younger than 10 years old or those engaged in religious worship, despite worship services being identified as sources of outbreaks in Arkansas and elsewhere.
+Violators could face a fine of up to $500.
+The order prohibits law enforcement from detaining or arresting anyone for not complying, and says first-time violators will only receive a verbal or written warning.

 Hutchinson previously questioned how a mask mandate could be enforced in a rural state such as Arkansas, but this week he left open the possibility of such a requirement.
 The chancellor of the University of Arkansas for Medical Sciences called for a statewide requirement last weekend.

+“This is the right decision and will flatten the curve and save lives in Arkansas as we fight against the COVID-19 pandemic," UAMS Chancellor Cam Patterson tweeted moments after Hutchinson's announcement.

-Hutchinson's order was expected to face criticism from some conservatives in the state.
-Hours before he issued the order, a Republican legislator urged people to call Hutchinson to oppose any mask directive.
+Hutchinson's order was expected to face criticism from some conservatives in the solidly Republican state.
+Hours before he issued the order, a Republican legislator who said he expected the mandate from Hutchinson called it an overreach by the state.

+“It’s not a question of whether you want to wear a mask or not.
+The question is whether you want a state so powerful that it can mandate you wearing a mask,” state Sen. Bob Ballinger said in a video posted on Facebook.

 Follow all of AP’s coronavirus coverage at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak